martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 | 1.0e-06 | 1200 | 12280 | 1200 | 1200 | 1874 |
 | 1.0e-07 | 3795 | 83981 | 3795 | 5926 | 10538 |
 | 1.0e-08 | 12000 | 574356 | 18740 | 33325 | 59261 |
-{: #tab2 title="Standard TCP, HSTCP, and CUBIC with RTT = 0.01 seconds"}
+{: #tab2 title="AIMD TCP, HSTCP, and CUBIC with RTT = 0.01 seconds"}

-{{tab2}} describes the response function of Standard TCP, HSTCP, and CUBIC in networks with *RTT* = 0.01 seconds.
+{{tab2}} describes the response function of AIMD TCP, HSTCP, and CUBIC in networks with *RTT* = 0.01 seconds.
 The average window size is in MSS-sized segments.

-Both tables show that CUBIC with any of these three *C* values is more friendly to TCP than HSTCP, especially in networks with a short *RTT* where TCP performs reasonably well.
-For example, in a network with *RTT* = 0.01 seconds and p=10^-6, TCP has an average window of 1200 packets.
-If the packet size is 1500 bytes, then TCP can achieve an average rate of 1.44 Gbps.
-In this case, CUBIC with *C*=0.04 or *C*=0.4 achieves exactly the same rate as Standard TCP, whereas HSTCP is about ten times more aggressive than Standard TCP.
+Both tables show that CUBIC with any of these three *C* values is more friendly to AIMD TCP than HSTCP, especially in networks with a short *RTT* where AIMD TCP performs reasonably well.
+For example, in a network with *RTT* = 0.01 seconds and p=10^-6, AIMD TCP has an average window of 1200 packets.
+If the packet size is 1500 bytes, then AIMD TCP can achieve an average rate of 1.44 Gbps.
+In this case, CUBIC with *C*=0.04 or *C*=0.4 achieves exactly the same rate as AIMD TCP, whereas HSTCP is about ten times more aggressive than AIMD TCP.

 We can see that *C* determines the aggressiveness of CUBIC in competing with other congestion control algorithms for bandwidth.
-CUBIC is more friendly to Standard TCP, if the value of *C* is lower.
+CUBIC is more friendly to AIMD TCP, if the value of *C* is lower.
-However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in long-*RTT* and high-bandwidth networks.
-Based on these observations and our experiments, we find *C*=0.4 gives a good balance between TCP- friendliness and aggressiveness of window increase.
+However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in fast and long-distance networks.
+Based on these observations and extensive deployment experience, we find *C*=0.4 gives a good balance between AIMD- friendliness and aggressiveness of window increase.
 Therefore, *C* SHOULD be set to 0.4.
 With *C* set to 0.4, {{eq6}} is reduced to: